raul-sauco/ramo-space-shooter/README.md

 #### Pause overlay.

-During the development of this game, I learnt that [we can use `Time.timeScale`][8] as an easy way to pause any game activities that are related with game time, which in this game means all of the activities, effectively giving us a way to pause/restart the game using one line of code.
+During the development of this game, I learned that [we can use `Time.timeScale`][8] as an easy way to pause any game activities that are related with game time, which in this game means all of the activities, effectively giving us a way to pause/restart the game using one line of code.

 ```c#
 Time.timeScale = 0;